 As of September 6, 2019, we are now 100% paperless.
 All permit applications and plans must be submitted online at MyBuildingPermit.com.
 We no longer accept paper applications or plans.

 Using the regional portal MyBuildingPermit.com, customers can:

 - find construction tip sheets and inspection checklists.

-Understanding that some customers may need assistance using online permitting services, we have provided links to how-to guides and videos on our website and will provide in-person assistance in the permit center at City Hall.
+For assistance with online permitting services, customers can find step-by-step user guides on the MyBuildingPermit Help page.
+We also provide in-person assistance in the permit center at City Hall.

 We began offering online permitting services in response to customer requests for it.
 The Paperless Permitting Initiative transforms not only the way customers access permitting information and services, but also how we do our work, enabling beginning-to-end electronic application processing, review and inspection.